 Robots / Spiders

-The Awstats robots / spiders report shows non-human visits from search engines and various other automated sources.
-You might be interested in temporarily blocking bad bots or stopping search engines from crawling your website if you notice higher than normal CPU usage in your CPU graphs.
+The Awstats robots / spiders report shows non-human visits from search engines and other automated sources.
+If you notice higher than normal CPU usage, consider temporarily blocking bad bots or stopping search engines from crawling your website.

 The Awstats file type report allows you to easily see what type of files are requested the most often.